e271828e/Flight.jl/docs/notes/design/framework_spec.md

 actually have.

-**[Assemblies](#g-assembly): virtual for execution, [rate scopes](#g-rate-scope) for declaration.** There are no atomic assemblies, and no opt-in variant.
-Execution atomicity coarsens the schedulable unit, which is exactly how artificial [algebraic loops](#g-algebraic-loop) are manufactured — [§5.4][s5-4] at assembly scale, a hazard Simulink documents for its Atomic Subsystems — while the thing it protects, non-interleaved execution, protects nothing here: the [signal table](#g-signal-table) makes interleaving semantically invisible (consumers read cells whose freshness is guaranteed by topological order, not contiguity).
-Its other Simulink roles — code generation units, enabled/triggered execution — have no counterpart in the consumers;
+**[Assemblies](#g-assembly): virtual for execution, [rate scopes](#g-rate-scope) for declaration.** There are no atomic assemblies, and no opt-in variant (row 19).
+What makes the coarsening unnecessary is the [signal table](#g-signal-table): interleaving is semantically invisible under it, consumers reading cells whose freshness is guaranteed by topological order rather than by contiguity.
-conditional behavior ("on ground, force `direct`") is mode logic.
-FlightCore's whole-tree atomicity (children's `f_periodic!` called from the parent's, hence `Subsampled`'s parent-relative multipliers) was an artifact of call-tree execution, not a design requirement; the signal table dissolves it.

 **Sample-time declaration: two registers, one concept.** A discrete component or sub-assembly is scheduled by a `sample_times` entry in its enclosing assembly